|On this page|

 The RBD Object DOP creates an RBD Object inside the DOP simulation.
 It creates a new object and attaches the subdata required for it to be a properly conforming RBD Object.

-Using RBD Hero Object
+RBD Hero Object shelf tool

 You can create attributes on the RBD object’s geometry to influence its behavior.
 Most of these attributes allow fine-tuning of the RBD by overriding default values set in this node.